pawatsethaput/OpenBank/REST-API-V1.2.1.md

 #### one view
 *Optional*

-Revokes the user USER_ID access to the view VIEW_ID at BANK_ID for account ACCOUNT_ID.
+Revokes the user USER_ID at their provider PROVIDER_ID access to the view VIEW_ID at BANK_ID for account ACCOUNT_ID.

 Revoking a user access to a public view will return an error message.